Pablo Reyes Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 13th in the league.
+- The Angels pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels have the 18th-ranked team ERA among all MLB pitching staffs (4.33).
+- The Angels have a 4.24 team ERA that ranks 15th across all MLB pitching staffs.

-- The Angels rank 12th in baseball in home runs allowed (52 total, 1.1 per game).
+- Angels pitchers combine to rank 11th in baseball in home runs allowed (52 total, one per game).

-- Canning (2-2 with a 6.14 ERA and 25 strikeouts in 29 1/3 innings pitched) gets the start for the Angels, his seventh of the season.
+- The Angels are sending Anderson (1-0) to make his ninth start of the season.
+He is 1-0 with a 5.27 ERA and 27 strikeouts through 42 2/3 innings pitched.

-- His last appearance was on Wednesday against the Baltimore Orioles, when the right-hander went 5 1/3 innings, surrendering three earned runs while giving up nine hits.
+- In his most recent appearance on Thursday against the Baltimore Orioles, the left-hander went five innings, allowing three earned runs while surrendering six hits.

-- In six games this season, the 27-year-old has amassed a 6.14 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .284 to opposing batters.
+- In eight games this season, the 33-year-old has put up an ERA of 5.27, with 5.7 strikeouts per nine innings.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.